Butterfly in a dream hovering with outstretched luminous wings in warm light

 Ask yourself: “Has there recently been something in my life — ‘accidental,’ small — that felt like a message or a sign?
 What might it mean?”

 Astrological note: A butterfly landing on you evokes Neptune or the Moon in the 3rd house, or Neptune transiting through the 3rd house.
-Pisces and Gemini with a harmonious Neptune carry the capacity to notice subtle messages.
+Pisces and Geminis with a harmonious Neptune carry the capacity to notice subtle messages.
 If Neptune is now activating your 3rd house — messages arrive quietly, but precisely.

 In a net.
 Or lying on the ground, still.
 In this image there is a particular pain: something beautiful — stopped.

 This also speaks to the wish to hold what is, by nature, free.
 As you cannot put a butterfly in a jar without killing it, some things in life cannot be held by force.
+As quiet seasonal rhythm — not sudden cessation, but beautiful, brief life finishing its season returns in dreams where leaves fall around you — and the lesson of impermanence is delivered slowly, one leaf at a time.

 Ask yourself: “Is there something beautiful and light in my life that I am trying to hold — and from the holding it is dying?
 Can I allow it to be free — and enjoy it while it is here?”